Bineet-Ratna-Shakya/Hybrid_recommendation_system/README.md

 ### Problem with Sparsity:
 - In a typical user-item matrix, many users may have rated only a few items.
 This leads to sparsity, which makes it difficult to learn meaningful patterns for recommendation.
-- A sparsity problem can reduce the accuracy of collaborative filtering models since these models rely heavily on the similarity between user preferences.

 ### Generating Synthetic Users:
 - **Synthetic users** are artificial entities created to mimic potential user behaviors.
 These users are generated based on certain rules or by sampling from the existing distribution of user ratings.